senzing-garage/sz-sdk-json-type-definition/README.md

         feature_list = result.get("RESOLVED_ENTITY", {}).get("FEATURES", {}).get("NAME", [])
         ```

-        1. Note that in this example the JSON keys and datatypes of the values must be known ahead of time.
+        1. Note that the JSON keys and datatypes of the values must be known ahead of time.
-           Also, typos can cause errors.
+           Also, this method is subject to typographical errors.

     1. Here's how to parse a Senzing JSON response **with** `senzing-json`: